 London has almost twice the population of Scotland.
 There are more people living in London than Scotland and Wales combined.
 It’s a huge, complicated metropolis.
 The thought of organising an event there can feel overwhelming.
 So the first thing to remember with anything complicated is: keep it simple.

 In London that means keeping all activities closely located.
 Make sure that your meeting venue, hotels, eateries and entertainment are all located reasonably close together.
 Tripadvisor is a great tool for finding and plotting all of these elements.
+And it’s not as difficult as it may seem: central London is surprisingly compact, with the National Gallery, Covent Garden and Westminster Abbey visits just minutes apart from each other.

 Here are the main options for travelling to the capital.